arcriles/sample-aws-eks-auto-mode-chill-ver/setup-searxng/README.md

 2. ✅ **Completed**: HR tenant deployment ([see OpenWebUI README](../setup-openwebui/))
 3. ✅ **Verified**: HR OpenWebUI is running in `hr-webui` namespace
 4. ✅ **Completed**: LiteLLM setup ([see LiteLLM README](../setup-litellm/))
+5. ✅ **Required**: Network Policy Controller enabled (see step 2 below)

+> **⚠️ CRITICAL**: Network Policy support must be enabled in your EKS cluster for tenant isolation to work.
+Without this, all tenants will have access to SearXNG regardless of the network policies deployed.

 ## Deployment Steps